marcelitus/FCND-Controls-CPP/ProjectWriteup.md

 ### LateralPositionControl ###

-Here, instead of doing calculations for each x, y component I used the V3F direcrtly.
+Here, instead of doing calculations for each x, y component I used the V3F directly.
 It is an efficient way to calculate it.
-I constained velociy using maxSpeedXY:
+I constrained velociy using maxSpeedXY:

   velCmd.x = CONSTRAIN(velCmd.x, -maxSpeedXY, maxSpeedXY);
   velCmd.y = CONSTRAIN(velCmd.y, -maxSpeedXY, maxSpeedXY);